xixogo5105/uiptv/M3U_IMPORT_GUIDE.md

 ## What's New

+- M3U parsing now lives in the shared `core` module, so current desktop/runtime flows all use the same import behavior.
 - Imported M3U accounts can be used in desktop and web modes.
 - You can publish merged playlists from Configuration and consume them via:
   - `/iptv.m3u`